Available with ArcGIS Pro Standard and Data Reviewer licenses.

 The Monotonicity check identifies features that contain z-values or m-values that are not strictly increasing or decreasing in value.
 Features that contain nonmonotonic values can impact the results of your analysis and models.

-Features can also be evaluated to determine whether they are trending in a specific manner.
+Features can also be evaluated to decide whether they are trending in a specific manner.
 Features that contain node values that do not trend as expected can impact the results of your analysis.

 When configured as a constraint rule, an error notification is returned when a feature is created or modified based on the conditions defined in the parameters of the rule.

 When configured as a validation rule, an error is created during validation when a feature contains either a vertex that is nonmonotonic or meets other conditions specified in the rule.
 In m-value validations, vertices that don't contain measure values (NaN) are also returned as errors.

 - In water resource management, elevation values stored in streamline features are used to add detail to digital elevation models (hydro DEM conditioning) to enforce known drainage patterns.

 - In roadway management, roadway routes that have two or more consecutive vertices with the same measurement can adversely affect length calculations, for example, United States Department of Transportation mileage reports.

 Non-monotonic—The following image illustrates two line features with z-values and m-values that are not strictly increasing or decreasing in value: